 Whether it’s structural problems with the nose or sinus cavity or imbalances in a patient’s biochemistry, the quality of life of elderly patients is first and foremost.
 This is why an integrated approach is always needed to ensure that further health complications aren’t created by sinusitis treatments.
 If age is strictly a case of mind over matter, then we think that using our mind is what matters most.

 Is your nose stuffed-up with seasonal allergies?
 We’ve got plenty of options for you.
-Take back your nose (so your goofy uncle can take it away again) by scheduling an appointment with Dr. Pasha and his team.
+Take back your nose (so your goofy uncle can take it away again) by discuss your sinusitis with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!